vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Despite the Puruṣa, the urns, the hole to fix a yaṣṭi \(here meaning ‘sacrificial post’ or yūpa\), the alleged bones, and the terraced, pyramidal structure, I would be very reluctant to speak of this temple complex, referred to in inscriptions and seals as ‘Pravareśvara’ \(above, p.
 373, Plate 75\) and called a devakulasthāna,

-in terms of an aid
+in terms of an aiḍūka, or eḍūka  for that matter̥

-. ūka, or ed

-. ūka  for that matter̥

-For the time being our conclusion should be that so-far there have not been discovered in the Hindu sphere structures that conform, more than superficially, to the description of the aid

-. ūka  in the Viṣṇudharmottarapurāṇa.
+For the time being our conclusion should be that so-far there have not been discovered in the Hindu sphere structures that conform, more than superficially, to the description of the aiḍūka  in the Viṣṇudharmottarapurāṇa.

 Funerary monuments with mortuary deposits

-It remains to discuss the funerary monuments in which actual mortuary deposits have been found, the ed

-. ūka, our fifth category.
+It remains to discuss the funerary monuments in which actual mortuary deposits have been found, the eḍūka, our fifth category.

 As has been briefly noted above, Giuseppe de Marco brings together in an interesting article eighteen Gandhāra reliefs in which we find depictions of